-If you get in touch with us using our website contact forms or Help Centre we will process the information that you send to us to respond to your request or support the delivery of our services to you.
+If you get in touch with us using our website contact forms, our Help Centre or trusted third party sites we will process the information that you send to us to respond to your request or support the delivery of our services to you.
 For example, when you enquire about our products and/or services then we will process this data in order to offer and sell relevant products and/or services to you.
 We may also contact you to ask for feedback on the service we have provided.
 The legal basis for this processing is our legitimate interest in responding to your query and providing our services to you.

 When you choose to subscribe to our marketing communications we will process the information that you provide in order to to send ongoing marketing communications to you and also to keep a record of your consent.
 The legal basis for this processing is consent and you can withdraw your consent at any time by using the ‘unsubscribe’ link included in all marketing emails.